 Finally, the party seeking to register the foreign decision must bring the action under the correct statute.
 The Illinois Uniform Foreign Money-Judgments Recognition Act governs judgments from different countries, whereas the Uniform Enforcement of Foreign Judgments Act involves judgments from other U.S. jurisdictions.
 The difference is subtle, but will not be overlooked a defendant seeking to escape liability.
 Preparedness and attention to detail is essential for successful litigation, no matter how strong a case might be on the merits.

-The Jayaram Law Group, LTD has experience representing foreign entities seeking to enforce a foreign judgment against an entity in the United States.
+The Jayaram Law has experience representing foreign entities seeking to enforce a foreign judgment against an entity in the United States.
 We have successfully litigated procedural issues arising out of these circumstances, and would be happy to discuss your matter with you.